tkdlek11112/TIL/Unity_GlitchGarden_3day.md

 ## Find the place where call a method
 We can find by using `cmd + f`.
 But, if it called from animation?
 It can't appear just `cmd + f`.
 This case, we solve to add some options. `cmd + shift + f` on mac, we can change find location. change it to directory and select your project path.
 Then, it can find from all file, surly the method appear even it contain *.anim file.

+## Finish Glitch Garden
+I finished making glitch garden Yeah.
+But.. there is a different version of Glitch Garden lecture XD..
+Previous version has 43 lecture but this has 61. wow.
+Let skim through!